-Where funding has been approved by the Board of Directors, such amounts are disclosed as commitments.
+Where funding has been approved, such amounts are disclosed as commitments.
 Commitments to program funding to qualified donees and other third parties are sometimes made in multiple disbursements.

 Cash and cash equivalents

 Cash and cash equivalents include cash and any short-term investments with a maturity of three months or less from the original date of purchase.